mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 001 - Commit Before Prompt/readme.md

 [Kent Beck on TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864)

+# Also Known As 🎭

+- Commit Before Prompt

 # Tools 🧰

 [GIT](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Explain%20in%205%20Levels/Explain%20in%205%20Levels%20of%20Difficulty%20GIT/readme.md) is an industry standard, but you can apply this technique to any other version control software.

+# Disclaimer 📢

+The views expressed here are my own.

+I welcome constructive criticism and dialogue.

+These insights are shaped by 30 years in the software industry, 25 years of teaching, and authoring over 500 articles and a book.

 * * *

-This article is part of the *AI Coding Tip* Series.
+This article is part of the *AI Coding Tip* series.